84th St NE and 163rd Ave NE Intersection Improvements

 - The number of lanes would remain the same, but the intersection would be realigned and slightly raised to provide drainage

-This project is expected to go to construction in the spring or summer of 2023.
+This project is expected to go to construction in the spring of 2024.

 Funding has been secured through a $1.8 million Highway Safety Improvement Program (HSIP) grant.
 A 10 percent local match from the roads fund is also committed.

 This project was reviewed for compliance with Chapter 30.63A (Drainage) and Chapter 30.63B (Land Disturbing Activity) SCC, as well as other applicable regulations in Title 30 SCC.
 Public Works will exercise its authority under Rule 5001 (Revised 10/2020).

 A notice of Land Disturbing Activity (LDA) was published on December 13, 2020.
 A SEPA checklist has been completed.
 The 21-day comment period ended January 6, 2021.

 - LDA notice postcard (PDF) - December 2020

 Public Works has completed an environmental review of the proposed project in compliance with the State Environmental Policy Act (SEPA).
 A notice of Determination of Non-Significance was published on June 4, 2021.
 The 14-day comment period ended June 18, 2021.

 - Determination of Non-Significance (DNS) (PDF) - May 2021